sergeMMikh/Eurotherm3200/README.md

 9. Restart  the service with the command: ```systemctl restart zabbix-agent2``` and check its status: ```systemctl status zabbix-agent2```

+For easier and faster installation, two helper scripts are included in the repository:

+* `unlink_externally_managed.sh` — resolves issues with the `EXTERNALLY-MANAGED` marker in Python installations.
+* `install.sh` — performs automated installation and configuration.

+**Note:**
+The `install.sh` script accepts the Zabbix server address as an argument in order to add the corresponding entry into `zabbix_agent2.conf`.
+If no argument is provided, the default server address.

 ## Controller part description
 In *main.py*, the server loop begins, allowing it to accept incoming connections. </br>